apnadkarni/blt/doc/tree.rst

     Indicates to create ancestor nodes if they don't exist.
 By default, it's an error if any parent of *path* can't be found.

-  **-separator**  *string*
+  **-separator**  *sepString*
     Specifies the separator for path components.
-This temporarily overrides
-    the separator specified in the **path separator** operation.
-If *string*  is "", this means the path is a TCL list.
+This temporarily overrides the separator specified in the **path separator** operation.
+If *sepString* is "", this means the path is a TCL list.
 The default is "".

 *treeName* **path parse** *path* ?\ *switches* ... ?
   Returns the ID of the node described by *path*.
 By default, *path* is a list of node labels.
 But if the **-separator** switch or **path separator** operation define a non-empty separator, *path* is string of node labels separated by the separator.

   **-from** *rootNode*
     Specifies the root node for the path. *RootNode* is an index or a tag